splintered-reality/py_trees_js/README.md

-# PyTrees Viz
+# PyTrees Js

-A javascript library for visualisation and monitoring of behaviour trees.
+Javascript libraries for visualisation and monitoring of behaviour trees.

-It is not an editor and is also not restricted to a py_tree flavoured behaviour tree either.

-The incoming serialisation of a tree and it's state requires only elements common to behaviour trees.
-Any implementation specific data can be encapsulated in a key-value dictionary that is appropriately formatted in an agnostic way inside the web application.
+Despite primarily catering for use cases with py_trees, the javascript libraries can be used for behaviour trees in general since it requires only details of elements common to most behaviour tree implementations.
+Implementation specific data can be encapsulated in a key-value dictionary that is appropriately formatted in an implementation agnostic way inside the web application.

-While the actual functionality is provided via `py_trees.js` and `py_trees.css`, a hybrid Qt-JS application is used for the purposes of development and demonstration.
+A hybrid Qt-JS application is included and use for development and demonstration purposes.

 ![Status Highlights](images/screenshot.png?raw=true "Rendering a Tree")

 ## Roadmap

 This is a work-in-progress.
-See the [Projects](https://github.com/splintered-reality/py_trees_viz/projects?query=is%3Aopen+sort%3Acreated-asc) page for progress and planned milestones.
+See the [Projects](https://github.com/splintered-reality/py_trees_js/projects?query=is%3Aopen+sort%3Acreated-asc) page for progress and planned milestones.

 ## Development